FedeDP/ncursesFM/README.md

 Written in C, with ncurses library, it aims to be as user friendly and lightweight as possible, while being good looking and simple.
 Being simple doesn't imply being useless; indeed it is a full featured fm.
-For a full list of deps and how to build, please refer to wiki pages!
+For a full list of features, deps and how to build, please refer to [wiki pages](https://github.com/FedeDP/ncursesFM/wiki/).

 ![](https://github.com/FedeDP/ncursesFM/raw/master/ncursesFM.png)